This page provides a high-level overview of the installation process for each of the installation scenarios.

 - A Redis database node

-- An Enterprise API node, also known as the RaaS node
+- A RaaS node, also known as SaltStack Config

-In the multi-node installation scenario, you run an orchestration highstate designed by SaltStack.
-The highstate runs on your Salt Master and sets up the multi-node environment.
-It installs the core SaltStack Enterprise architecture on the three other nodes that will host PostgreSQL, Redis, and the Enterprise API.
+In the multi-node installation scenario, you run an orchestration highstate designed by VMware.
+The highstate runs on your master and sets up the multi-node environment.
+It installs the core SaltStack Config architecture on the three other nodes that will host PostgreSQL, Redis, and RaaS.

 Orchestration is one reason why Salt is so powerful as a configuration management tool.
 Manually installing and configuring every node in your system is very time-consuming, resource intensive, and tedious.
 Orchestration allows you to define the configuration for a set of minions all at once.
 For example, you could create an orchestration that automates the process of bringing a new server online by installing all the necessary applications and even notifying certain employees at different stages of the configuration.
 For more information about how orchestration works, see Salt system architecture.

 - Customize the installation orchestration files to point to the nodes that eventually host PostgreSQL, Redis, and RaaS.
 From an infrastructure as code perspective, you are essentially creating the unique variables for your network that you will pass into the orchestration.

 - Run the installation orchestration highstate.

 For a step by step guide, see Multi-node installation.